juglab/N2V_fiji/README.md

 ## Plugin details
 - **`train`**: will take an image for training and an image for validation.
 If you choose the same image for both, 10% of the image will be used for validation, 90% for training.
 The plugin returns a window displaying the path to the zipped trained model from the last step and the zipped trained model with the lowest validation loss
 - **`predict`**: takes a zipped trained model and an image; basically normalizes, calls CSBDeep, denormalizes
-- **`train + predict`**: one-lick solution for content aware denoising.
+- **`train + predict`**: one-click solution for content aware denoising.
 Takes a training and a prediction image, if they are the same, 10% of the image will not be used for training, but for validation.
 Otherwise the prediction image is used for validation.

 ## Credits
 N2V for Fiji is written by Deborah Schmidt and Gabriella Turek.